WHAT? These Two Snakes Have “Claws”

 black snakes mating

-Pythons mothers care for their young for weeks after giving live birth.
+Python mothers care for their young for weeks after giving live birth.

 Boas and pythons both have the SHH gene and portions of its enhancers in their DNA.
 This means these snakes have never truly lost their hindlegs, or at least, their DNA has preserved the building model for legs.
 But if they do not need legs anymore, why did evolution keep this gene?
 And why develop it into little claw-like spurs?

-Many boas and pythons still use their spurs when fighting and for mating.
+Many boas and pythons still use their spurs when fighting or mating.
 For example, male Madagascan boas, as well as Indian pythons, fight for the right to mate with a female.
 Snakes often use their spurs during these fights by making them stick out further to scratch or injure their opponent.

 Snakes also use their spurs when mating, as observed in emerald tree boas, ball pythons, black pythons, and Burmese pythons.
 The male snake approaches the female and begins a very complex mating ritual.
 The male eventually ends up on top of the female and uses his pelvic spurs to move up and down as well as side to side.